 About the Chronic Disease Registry

 The Chronic Disease Registry maintains nine distinct registries.
-The Chronic Disease Registry is a Qualified Clinical Data Registry (QCDR) recognized by CMS in 2013 and has been a PQRS Registry since 2007.
+The Chronic Disease Registry is a Qualified Clinical Data Registry (QCDR) recognized annually by CMS since 2013 and has been a PQRS Registry since 2007.

 The Chronic Disease Registry is a 501(c)(3) tax-exempt organization.
 As a nonprofit corporation and a tax-exempt organization, the Chronic Disease Registry is subject to restrictions to ensure its assets are used in furtherance of its charitable mission and not for private gain.
 Its mission and purpose is to create and operate data registries of patient data, chronic diseases, medical products and devices.
 Each registry within the Chronic Disease Registry is governed by its own unique data governance board.